Emil-io/haystack_streamlit/README.md

 # Haystack Demo

 1. create .env file with HuggingFace token
-2. store a Sentence Transformer Embedding Model in the directory: /haystack/model/SentenceTransofrmer
+2. load model into the directoy by executing the lode_model.py file